aumirza/gh-landing/README.md

-# Gh landing
+# DevGallery

-A simple landing page for all your github project.
+A gallery for developers by developers.

+DevGallery is your digital gallery for showcasing and discovering GitHub repositories.
+With an interactive card layout, you can explore the source code and live versions of projects effortlessly, all in one place.

 # Features